Which harmonicas should I buy?

 Many people do start out with very cheap instruments and there's nothing wrong with this, indeed we sell many of the cheaper instruments and often get very complementary feedback about them.

 However by just spending a bit more, the quality of the harmonica increases dramatically; they are easier to play as they are more airtight, you tend to get better tone and more volume.
-Tuning is generally more accurate and consistent in the dearer models.
+Tuning is generally more accurate and consistent in the higher price models.
+The factory uses better material, higher trained staff, better quality checks.
+You get what you pay for.

 A well made harmonica should gives years of service if you take care of it and play it sympathetically.